Phonics & Decoding

 What Is Rime

-Disclaimer: ReadSpark is an educational technology tool, not a medical device.
-It does not diagnose or treat dyslexia.
-Consult qualified specialists for diagnosis.
+Disclaimer: ReadFlare is an educational technology tool, not a diagnostic instrument.
+It does not diagnose dyslexia or any learning disability.
+Consult qualified specialists for formal diagnosis.

 Related Terms